dvklopfenstein/goatools_simulation/doc/md/README_prep1.md

 # [**Preparatory**: Hypotheses and multiple-test simulations]()
-These preparatory simulations are used to develop the simulation code and verify the simulation methodology.
+These preparatory Benjamini/Hochberg FDR (False Discovery Rate) simulations are used to develop the simulation code and verify the simulation methodology.